smda250/louisville-aqi/README.md

 ## Conclusions

 Limitations for this study include the scope of AQI measured in this study are indicative for only one day of measurement.
-Other factors such as weather, holidays influencing transportation, and industries nearby such as factories on the western half of Louisville may cause this value to change daily and seasonally.
+Other factors such as weather, holidays influencing transportation, local waterways, and industries nearby such as factories on the western half of Louisville may cause this value to change daily and seasonally.
 Future studies would include a larger library of temporal data included to also monitor the impact of aforementioned environmental factors.

 ## Data Used and Data Sources